 If you’re looking to sell your property in the near future, there are plenty of methods you can use to ensure you maximise its value.
-Here are a few tips to set you on your way.
+Here are a few tips to set you on your way and add value to your home.

 Identify existing structural problems first, before you embark on any cosmetic improvements.
 While cosmetic work can hide a multitude of sins from a buyer, it’s pretty unlikely that an experienced valuer is going to be fooled.
 Examples of structural problems include leaking roofs, mould, rising damp and rotten joists.
 While these defects can be repaired, they’re usually expensive.
 However, try to consider any substantial structural restoration as an investment – they’ll add considerable value to your property if carried out properly.